databricks/databricks-sql-nodejs/README.md

 ## Description

-Databricks SQL Driver is a JavaScript driver for connection to [Databricks SQL](https://databricks.com/product/databricks-sql) and issue SQL queries.
+Databricks SQL Driver is a JavaScript driver for connecting to [Databricks SQL](https://databricks.com/product/databricks-sql) and issuing SQL queries.

 **NOTE: This Driver is Beta.**